Kwangkee/FL/FL@Medical.md

 (2) TF federated cross-device model: A model trained on clients on a per-patient basis.
 Each training round has 16 participating patients, and we trained the model for 500 rounds.
 (3) TF federated cross-silo model: A model training on clients on a per-silo basis.
 We use a Dirichlet distribution with parameter alpha of 10 to randomly group all patents to 20 groups of various sizes according to the distribution, and select 5 groups to participate in each federated training round.

-## [KAIST] Towards the Practical Utility of Federated Learning in the Medical Domain
+## KAIST: 양은호 교수: Towards the Practical Utility of Federated Learning in the Medical Domain
 Towards the Practical Utility of Federated Learning in the Medical Domain, https://arxiv.org/abs/2207.03075
 GitHub: https://github.com/wns823/medical_federated
 - eICU 포함 3가지 dataset 에 대해, Cross-silo 관점에서 실험 -> **D-3. 실증에 참고**